 AT&T QUOTE Service, a telephone billing information system, is available for organizations that need to bill back or allocate long-distance charges among callers or customers.

-The customer must make arrangements with the AT&T Account Executive to provide the service.
-In addition, the customer must arrange for the installation of a dial-up line through the local Telephone Company.
+Contact an AT&T Account Executive to arrange for the AT&T QUOTE Service.
+This service requires the customer to arrange for a dial-up line through the local Telephone Company.

-Call Management Services (V3)
+Call Management Services

-This group of features supports services for industries, such as airlines and travel agencies that have a large number of calls that are similar and allows balanced call distribution to a group of voice terminals.
+This group of features supports services for industries (such as airlines and travel agencies that have a large number of calls that are similar) and allows balanced call distribution to a group of voice terminals.